 Renovating.
 For some, this word brings up a plethora of horror stories; budgets blown out, relationships put to the test, or a house that is unlivable for way longer than expected.

-“I love standing in a space and imagining/ designing the possibilities and then making them happen.
-I’m addicted to the transformation, not just in a way the space looks but also in how it feels.
-It can change lives” Sebastian said.
+“I love standing in a space and considering the possibilities of each property.
+I’m really drawn to the transformation, not just in a way the space looks but also in how it feels.
+It can change lives,” Debra said.

-The duo has kindly shared their tips for would be renovators to ensure their dream becomes reality – not another horror story.
+Debra has kindly shared her tips for would be renovators to ensure their dream becomes reality – not another horror story.

 WHAT TO LOOK FOR IN YOUR PROPERTY SEARCH

-“Having a house that has a strong foundation, good square footage, and a solid structure are key elements to a good fixer-upper.
-When you know that you won’t have to invest big bucks into major repairs, then more money is left over for design elements and creature comforts,” Sebastian said.
+“Having a house that has a strong foundation, good square footage, and a solid structure are key elements to a good project.
+When you know that you won’t have to invest big cash into major repairs, then more money is left over for design elements and creature comforts,” Debra said.

 Where possible, ask for a house plan but don’t rely on it to tell you the whole truth.
 Look for signs the house was well-maintained, check for rot and ask questions about any previous renovations that may have been done.